rajaraodv/rabbitpubsub/README.md

 For our chat app,

 1. Let's create a queue w/o any name.
-This forces RabbitMQ to create new queue for every socket.io connection w/ a new random queue name.
+This forces RabbitMQ to create a new queue for every socket.io connection w/ a new random queue name.
 Let's also set `exclusive` flag to ensure only one connection exists.
 <pre>
  rabbitConn.queue('', {exclusive: true}, function (q) {
  ..